jswelling/CMU-MS-DAS-Vis-S24/docs/assignment_ggplot_body.md

 Grammar of Graphics.
 It should be possible to do the assignment in a jupyter notebook running the *generic_requirements.txt* environment.
 It is also possible to do this in **R** of course, and please do so if you would prefer.
-When complete, hand in the notebook on Canvas.
+When complete, hand in the notebook and an screen capture image of your two graphs via Canvas.

 The goal is to reproduce the Charles Minard visualization of Napoleon's march to Moscow using plotnine.